 Andrew trained and worked in art galleries and museums as a curator and keeper of fine art for a number of years before moving into academic and art publishing where he worked as a book editor, designer and typesetter.
 When not subbing for LUX, he continues to work as a freelance book designer and sub-editor for various clients, ranging from poetry publishers to lifestyle magazines.

 Samantha Welsh is a Contributing Editor of LUX, with responsibility for interviews in our Philanthropists and Leaders series.
 She is a Partner of Quartet Consulting, and has spent more than 20 years advising private clients on luxury, retail and real estate assets and strategy, based in Paris and London.
 She also is a Member of the Royal Institution of Chartered Surveyors and graduate of the Institut de Construction et Habitation, Paris.

 MT is a London-based art advisor who started her career at Vogue in NYC.
 After working for various contemporary art galleries, she now consults private and corporate clients on all things art-related.
 Since 2018 she’s been running the Castel Caramel residency for contemporary artists in the South of France.

-Candice graduated from the University of Nottingham having studied politics and interna tional relations.
+Candice graduated from the University of Nottingham having studied politics and international relations.
 Her other major interests include art and fashion, and she worked at Paris Fashion Week in 2019.
-Keen to enter the media industry, she joined LUX in October 2020 as an editorial intern and is now assistant to the Editor in Chief as well as LUX’s first graduate trainee.
+Keen to enter the media industry, she joined LUX in October 2020.

 LUX has an annual graduate traineeship scheme for eligible recent graduates.
 Our trainees for 2020-21 have now been appointed.
 We will post details of our 2021-22 scheme here in due course.